Site icon Circuit Ideas for You

 How to Interface Microcontroller and Arduino with Relay

-This lets the tiny computer tell the relay switch what to turn on or off, even though they use different kinds of power.
+So small computer can say relay to turn ON or turn OFF even they use different power.

 Circuit Working: